Meet the St Dennis Team and read about our favourite children's books!

 My favourite children's book is Giraffes Can't Dance by Giles Andrea.
 I have always loved this book, because not only Giraffes are my favourite animal, but also this book just embraces our differences.
 Growing up I was always the tallest in my class.
 Like Gerald, I sometimes felt awkward when doing certain activities.
 This book teaches children that everyone is different, but we must embrace that and help each other build confidence and self-esteem.
 No matter how difficult situations get, never give up on your dreams.

-Year 3 Teaching Assistant and HLTA
+Year 3 Teaching Assistant

 Mrs Helen Belcher